 - Evil All Along: Nightmare Night 2014 reveals that he's secretly been the Anti-Christ all along.
 Although this could be considered subverted by the fact that the whole video was a board game being played by the Cutie Mark Crusaders.
 In "The Shipping Game", he briefly goes into his Anti-Christ form, apparently dates a dragon, and seems to have arranged the show in order to bring together a lot of ponies for her to kill.

 - Explain, Explain...
 Oh, Crap!: Silver does this in "After the Fact: Luna's Archetype", after he deduces the latter as the "Crone" archetype.
-Silver realizes what "crone" might've also meant (an old woman) and nervously tries to explain himself to an angry Luna, but not before she blasts him into the sky.Silver Quill: [nervously] Which I realize doesn't sound very complimentary, but if you give me just a few minutes to explain...
+Silver realizes what "crone" might've also meant (an old woman) and nervously tries to explain himself to an angry Luna, but not before she blasts him into the sky.Silver Quill: [nervously] Which, I realize doesn't sound very complimentary, but if you give me just a few minutes to explain...

-[gets blasted by Luna]
+[gets blasted into the sky by Luna]

 Silver Quill: ...IT'S JUST A TITLLLLLLLLLE!!!!

 - Facepalm: Occasionally does this during his reviews.
 He's also made it a hobby to invoke this reaction from others, as detailed in Running Gag below.

 - Fireball Eyeballs: In "After the Fact: Amending Fences", Starlight Glimmer gets burning eyeballs after Silver Quill dashes out and leaves her to pay a restaurant bill of 1500 bits.

 - He gets his head turned into an orange by Twilight in "After the Fact: Magical Ethics".

 - In another review, he gets turned into a "reverse hippogriff" — front of a pony and backside of an eagle.
 He isn't happy about it, since he greatly prefers having opposable thumbs.